Floyd Mayweather Sr.: Trainer

 As a trainer, Mayweather preaches defense and a stiff jab.
-He teaches many of his boxers a defensive technique known as the shoulder roll, in which the fighter uses his front shoulder to deflect blows and limit their impact.
+He taught many of his boxers the Michigan Defense which uses a defensive technique known as the shoulder roll, in which the fighter uses his front shoulder to deflect blows and limit their impact.
 He has on many occasions, including HBO's Mayweather-Hatton 24/7, claimed to be Floyd Mayweather Sr., 'The Greatest Dog of All Time'".

 Floyd Mayweather Sr. taught Mayweather Jr. to punch when he was still a toddler in Grand Rapids, Michigan.
 His training was disrupted by a five-and-a-half-year prison sentence on a drug-dealing conviction, and he resumed training his son 14 fights into his professional career.
 He had a public falling out with his son in 2000, and his brother Roger took over training Mayweather Jr..

 He is the former trainer of top light heavyweight Chad Dawson, former two-division champion Joan Guzmán and women's champion Laila Ali.
 He is well known for his stint as Oscar De La Hoya's trainer from 2001 through 2006.
 He said he would train De La Hoya for his May 5, 2007, fight against his son, but demanded a $2 million fee to do so.
 After considerable deliberation, De La Hoya opted not to hire Mayweather Sr. and announced on January 30, 2007, he would use Freddie Roach instead.

 The snub briefly reunited father and son, with Floyd Sr. turning up at the Mayweather Jr. boxing gym, while Roger (who had been banned from being in the corner at boxing matches for 12 months for starting a riot during Floyd Jr.'s bout against Zab Judah on April 8, 2006, when he attacked Judah) served six months in jail for a domestic assault.
 But when Roger was released, the situation became awkward because of the brothers’ rivalry.